Harmon Killebrew: Honors and legacy

-Post-career
+Killebrew was known as an all-around gentleman during his playing career.
+"He's one of the greatest of all time."
+He was even noted as being kind to the umpires, as noted by Ron Luciano in his autobiography, The Umpire Strikes Back:

+Post-playing career

 Following his retirement, Killebrew was a television broadcaster for the Twins at WTCN TV from 1976 to 1978, the Oakland Athletics from 1979 to 1982, the California Angels in 1983 and back with Minnesota from 1984 to 1988.
 While with Oakland, he also served as a major- and minor-league hitting instructor.
-In the late 1980s, Killebrew had financial problems.
-In July 1988, his house went into foreclosure and, in 1989, the Minneapolis Star Tribune reported that he had fallen $700,000 into debt.
-He also divorced his first wife of more than 30 years, Elaine Killebrew née Roberts, whom he had married in 1955.
-Soon after, Killebrew's health failed.
-In May 1990, he was rushed to the hospital with a collapsed lung and damaged esophagus.
-Together with a subsequent abscess and staph infection, Killebrew endured three surgeries and nearly died.
-He used a wheelchair for some time post-surgery.
-By December 1990, his health had improved and he married Nita Patten.

 Killebrew was involved in a Boise, Idaho insurance and securities business.
 He moved to Scottsdale, Arizona, in 1990, where he chaired the Harmon Killebrew Foundation, which he created in 1998.
-Killebrew founded the Danny Thompson Memorial Golf Tournament, now titled the Killebrew-Thompson Memorial in 1977 with former Idaho congressman Ralph Harding, which is played annually in late August in Sun Valley, Idaho, and has donated more than $15.6 million to leukemia and cancer research.
+Killebrew founded the Danny Thompson Memorial Golf Tournament, now titled the Killebrew-Thompson Memorial in 1977 with former Idaho congressman Ralph Harding, which is played annually in mid August in Sun Valley, Idaho, and has donated more than $23 million to leukemia and cancer research.
 Thompson was a Twins teammate who continued his major league career while suffering from leukemia; he died in December 1976 at the age of 29.